tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: noun_class_def
 		- DONE: creature_class_def
 		- DONE: interp
-	- INPROC: refactor room next steps
+	- DONE: refactor room next steps
 		- DONE: comment each attribute
 		- DONE: simple doc_strings
-		- INPROC: update creature & container restrictions
+		- DONE: update creature & container restrictions
 			- DONE: container can't hold container or creature (or, someday, surface) [limit in put()]
 			- DONE: creature can't hold creature (or, someday, surface) [limit in show() & give()]
 			- DONE: update get_vis_contain_lst()
 				- DONE: sort out contain_lst list comprehension
-			- TBD: update contain_disp()
+			- DONE: update contain_disp()
 	- TBD: node doc_string
 		- IDEA: Node Level (node_lvl) refers to the first-pass list of obj available in the room
 			- (i.e. not including those obj in containers or creatures)
 		- Imagine an inverted tree... node_0 is at top (say room)
 			- node_1 are immedaite contents of node_0
 			- node_2 = the contents of node_1 obj
 		- we can talk about relative vs. absolute node levels
 			- the goal is for look to return information on node_lvl 0, 1, & 2
+				- receptacle = container, creature, surface
-					- (i.e. describe the room, room contents, and items inside room containers / creatures)
+				- (i.e. describe the room, room contents, and items inside room receptacles)
 				- inventory is similar - it is the node_lvl 0, 1, & 2 description of Burt
 			- however, we want all node levels to actually be in scope
 				- we do NOT want node levels to go too deep... we already forbid containers from holding containers or creatues
 				- we could also forbid creatures (other than Burt) from holding creatuers or containers...
 				- This would make our max node level = 3: entrance => burt_hand => bottle => water
 				- The limit could be imposed at the give(), show(), take(), and put_in_hand() mehtods
 			- if this caused serius issues there could be a modular machine to swap in a dummy non-container obj
 			- could also run a pre-start check on container & creature to throw errors on illegal contents
 		- New node level rules:
 			- containers can't hold containers or creatures (or, someday, surfaces)
 			- creatures can't hold creatures (or, someday, surfaces)
 			- someday, surfaces can't hold creatures or surfaces
 			- This aligns all creatures with Burt definition and means a max search depth of node 3
 				- e.g. Room => Creature => PortableContainer => obj or Room => Surface => PortableContainer => obj

 - MAYBE JUST MAKE BURT A CREATURE NEXT?